mahmoudbasiony/pwa-prompt-control/README.md

 ### Requirements

-`wpblc-broken-links-checker` requires the following dependencies:
+`pwa-prompt-control` requires the following dependencies:

 - [Node.js](https://nodejs.org/)
 - [Composer](https://getcomposer.org/)

 ### Setup

-To start using all the tools that come with `wpblc-broken-links-checker`  you need to install the necessary Node.js and Composer dependencies :
+To start using all the tools that come with `pwa-prompt-control`  you need to install the necessary Node.js and Composer dependencies :

 ```sh
 $ composer install